Skip to main content

 Best Practices

-1. Register in Bootstrap — All services should be registered during the bootstrap phase
+1. Register in Bootstrap — register services during the bootstrap phase.

-2. Prefer constructor injection — Let the container resolve dependencies
+2. Prefer constructor injection — let the plugin container auto-wire dependencies (the theme container needs explicit construction inside the closure).

-5. Factories for stateful objects — Use bind() for objects that hold state
+4. Factories for stateful objects — use the plugin's bind() (non-shared).